shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

       ]
     }

-identifier*: uuid                      Identifier used to validate the request

-reportDate*: date-time                 Date from when the given information are.
-Needs to be in DATE_ATOM format

-instanceId: string                     The id used to identify a shop can be send, when the given data is provided by a shop

-shopwareVersion: string                The shopware version of a shop, can be send, when the given data is provided by a shop

-reportDataKeys*:                       Contains the information, which are being tracked

 ### Menu entries in the main menu not allowed

 Menu entries in the main menu of the Administration are not allowed because of the look and feel.